hjohnsick/techblog/README.md

 The tech blog allows a user to sign up or login.
 A user is able to view the blog posts and comments without being logged in.
 A user must be logged in to comment on a post and to create, edit, and delete a post.

+To view the site visit, [The Tech Blog](https://cryptic-brook-73251.herokuapp.com/)

 ## Getting started

 You will need to have node installed.